isomerpages/moe-northbrookssec/_admissions/2026 Sec One Posting Matters/Welcome Message.md

 is our commitment to unlock the full potential of every student.
 Champions are not merely students who excel in their academic or co-curricular pursuits.</p>
 <p>Champions are role models who demonstrate exemplary values and have a
 positive impact on the people around them.
-We are proud of our culture of care and growth towards nurturing our students to be Champions.</p>
+We are proud of our school culture of care and growth in nurturing our students to be Champions.</p>
 <p>Raising a child takes a village, and we cannot achieve this vision without
-the strong and respectful support from our parents and guardians.
+the strong support from our parents and guardians.
 Your encouragement and affirmation of our Brooksians, active involvement in school activities, and open communication with our school, are all important aspects in our partnership to develop our students holistically.</p>
 <p>On behalf of the Northbrooks family, I wish all of you a wonderful and
 fulfilling year in 2026.</p>
 <p>Principal